 Surely the best way to experience it in all its glory is to dive below the surface for a closer look, especially for those that have an interest in marine biology and seeing sea creatures up close.

-This Dive on the Reef day trip from Cairns is ideal for beginners and those who want to go on and gain a PADI certificate.
+This Great Barrier Reef diving day trip from Cairns is ideal for beginners and those who want to go on and gain a PADI certificate.
 There’s an option to complete two dives on the day or to enrol in a five-day course.
 The day trip is perfect for travellers who don’t have the time to get their full dive certificate but want to experience the unique adventure of gliding through the waters surrounded by coral sculptures and underwater companions.

 Diving the coral reefs that surround Australia’s golden coastline is a once in a lifetime opportunity and this informal, relaxed tour is the perfect way to sample the treasures of the underwater labyrinth without possessing extensive experience in diving.

 For those that can’t get enough of diving after this trip, there’s a chance to sign up for further instruction, which takes place on the live-aboard vessel, M V Kangaroo Explorer.

 It’s difficult to appreciate the scale of the Great Barrier Reef when you’re aboard a boat or swimming and splashing in the blue-green waters.
 A helicopter experience provides a much better insight into the size of the reef, offering a bird’s eye view of the water and the coral structures that lie beneath.

 Having arrived at the Cairns City Helipad, travellers will climb aboard for the flight of a lifetime.
 A scenic 30-minute journey lies ahead, with nothing but incredible views for company.
 As the blades rotate and the engine purrs, guests can enjoy panoramic views of sparkling beaches, dense, tropical rainforests and bright blue waters that are punctured by darker areas of coral.